WCA Director Issues Telemedicine Directive

 Interested in Becoming an Independent Medical Examiner (IME)?

 Independent Medical Examinations (IMEs) are neutral medical exams provided in certain workers' compensation cases where medical issues need clarification.
 IMEs can be performed by a single physician or a panel of physicians and specialists.
 IMEs can be requested by any party, or ordered by a workers' compensation judge.

 Interested in becoming an IME provider?
 The WCA approves providers for independent medical examinations (IMEs) through a process.
-The application process is annual and is open March 1 through May 31, 2021.
+The application process is annual and takes place every May.